Penny Colman’s Books for All Ages

 Intriguing, lively account of toilets, tubs, and sanitation systems with intriguingly catchy chapter titles from “Splish, Splash, the First Bath,” “The Queen's Toilet,” “Ugh, Gross!” to “Bathrooms Beyond Belief.”
 This updated eBook edition underscores the crucial need to raise global awareness that 2.6 billion people live without proper and sustainable sanitation.

 Spirited and yet sometimes disheartening history of growing up female in America from colonial to contemporary times.
 Young girls from all regions of the country, of different races, ethnicities, religions, and classes are given a voice in this story of triumphs and trials.
 Illustrated with many black-and-white photographs.

 Dramatic story of the 127 women journalists who obtained official accreditation as war correspondents during World War II.
 Although forbidden from covering combat, some of the women did just that, providing vivid coverage and dramatic scoops.
 Their heroic story is vividly portrayed and illustrated with newspaper dispatches and dramatic photographs.

-Penny Colman’s Nonfiction Books for ages 9 and up
+Penny Colman’s Books for Young Readers

 Powerful biography for young readers of Fannie Lou Hamer, who devoted her life to helping African Americans register to vote in the United States.
 Nothing deterred her, including being arrested and beaten, from raising her powerful voice during the modern- day fight for civil rights.
 Illustrated with black-and-white photographs.